Religion in Kurdistan: Islam

-The majority of Kurdish people are Muslim by religion.
+The majority of Kurdish people are Muslims.
 While the relationship between religion and nationalism has usually been strained and ambivalent with the strong hold of the Islamic leaders in Kurdish society, it has generally been the conservative Muslim Kurds who formed the backbone of the Kurdish movements.
+Kurdish identity had been tribal and defined by Sunni Islam until the rise of nationalism in the later Ottoman Empire.